 From small-time origins, the MS-13 gang has grown into an international threat.
 The gang even has complete control of an El Savador prison, a place where guards are too terrified to enter.
 These Mara Salvatrucha facts and horror stories may surprise you.

 Refugees In Los Angeles Formed MS-13 To Protect Themselves From Other LA Gangs

-US Deportation Policy Made MS-13 International
+US Deportation Policy Helped Make MS-13 An International Gang

-MS-13 Human Smuggling Efforts Are Focused on Sex Trafficking and Prostitution
+MS-13 Human Smuggling Efforts Are Focused On Sex Trafficking and Prostitution

 The Gang Is So Ruthless It Made El Salvador The Murder Capital Of The World

 MS-13 Members Went On A Killing Spree On Long Island in 2016Photo: FBI / Wikimedia Commons/Public Domain